ADOPTED

 Leoda's Story

 Leota came from Mexico with her mom and two other sisters.
 They were all raised together out in the open without a lot of human interaction.
-Sadly this has lead to them being very shy and reserved, but still friendly and curious.
-The mom of this litter is only about 15lbs and looks a lot like a Wheaton Terrier with wiry hair, but all of the girls have smooth and short coats, so its hard to say what they are mixed with!
+Being in a foster home has helped a lot!
+The mom of this litter is only about 10lbs and is a west highland terrier with wiry hair, but all of the girls have smooth and short coats, so its hard to say what they are mixed with!

 Leota came from Mexico with her mom and two other sisters.
 They were all raised together out in the open without a lot of human interaction.
-Sadly this has lead to them being very shy and reserved, but still friendly and curious.
-The mom of this litter is only about 15lbs and looks a lot like a Wheaton Terrier with wiry hair, but all of the girls have smooth and short coats, so its hard to say what they are mixed with!
+Being in a foster home has helped a lot!
+The mom of this litter is only about 10lbs and is a west highland terrier with wiry hair, but all of the girls have smooth and short coats, so its hard to say what they are mixed with!

 Leoda really loves her foster brother laborador, Leo (hence the name) and might do well in a home with another dog, however this is not required.